Bookworm370/InnerBand/README.md

 2. Create a new XCode iPhone project if you haven't already.

-3. From the iBoost parent directory in Terminal, change directory to iBoost/ and run ../minifier/minify.py all.
-If you don't wish to include the UI components and just want the macros and extensions, run ../minifier/minify.py core.
+3. From the Terminal, run iBoost/minifier/minify.sh all.
+If you don't wish to include the UI components and just want the macros and extensions, run iBoost/minifier/minify.sh core.

-	(NOTE: Python is required.
-If it doesn't work on your system, try changing the she-bang.)

 4. There should be two new files, iBoost.h and iBoost.m (or iBoostCore.h and iBoostCore.m), on your Desktop.
 Copy them into your project.
 You can either copy them manually and choose to "Add Existing Files..." or drag-and-drop them directly.
 (I prefer to include it in "Other Source" but you can put it anywhere you like.)